inorbit-ai/inorbit-robot-connectors/otto_connector/README.md

 python otto_connector.py'
 ```

-It is recommended to run the connector as a service.
+It is recommended to run the Connector as a service.
 An example [systemd](https://www.freedesktop.org/software/systemd/man/systemd.service.html) service unit configuration is provided at [`systemd/otto-connector.service`](systemd/otto-connector.service).
 In a Debian based system the service can usually be installed and enabled at boot the following way:

 ```sh